plblum/jivs/planning/Aria Design.md

 ### Exported ARIA-Required Editor Updater

-Jivs-DOM also exports a reusable field-state updater that synchronizes:
+Jivs-DOM also exports a reusable validation-state updater that synchronizes:

 - `aria-required`;
 - `aria-invalid`;